Characters of Holby City: Lisa Fox

 Luisa Bradshaw-White plays Lisa Fox, who first appears in Holby City in series four, episode 13, "Shadow of a Doubt (Part 1)", as a midwife on the hospital's maternity ward.
 She later goes on to become sister of the Acute Assessment Unit, then clinical matron of Keller, the hospital's general surgical ward.
-Following her departure from the show, the official series website described Lisa as: "ambitious, highly capable at her job and didn't suffer fools gladly.
+Following her departure from the show, the official series website described Lisa as: "ambitious, highly capable at her job and did not suffer fools gladly.
 However, she sometimes took herself too seriously and was afraid to let her hair down.
 She had a determined nature and while she could cause friction, she was genuine and honest."
 Her major storylines revolve around her advancing career, an on-off relationship with colleague Mubbs Hussein, and her father's death by assisted suicide.
 Lisa also appears in the Casualty@Holby City interactive episode "Something We Can Do".
 Upon announcing her forthcoming departure from the show on 8 June 2005, BBC Publicity commented: "The character of Lisa has been wonderful in the show and she has always had a huge sense of fun and adventure.
 So in the months to come we will see her unable to resist the challenge of working in a setting very different from Holby City Hospital."
 In her final appearance, series 7, episode 48 "Great Expectations", Lisa decides to leave Holby with surgeon Abra Durant and relocate to work with him in Ghana.
 Although the character had only recently embarked on a new relationship with Mubbs, Bradshaw-White explained: "When he does finally declare his undying love for her and asks to move in with him, Lisa realises it isn't what she wants at all."
 She expanded that "Lisa's waited so long to hear those words, but she's annoyed to discover he assumed she'd jump at the chance [to move in with him]."
 She stated that she was "pleased it's a positive ending for [Lisa] as she's been so miserable", and explained that her motivation for leaving Holby City was "Purely because I've been in it four years.
 I've loved every second here and I probably stayed a year longer than I wanted to, just because I loved it so much."